Macrometacorp/docs/docs/cep/examples/table-and-store-example.md

 [`'aq-14'`, `'789'`, `35.4`]

-## Retrieving values from tables and stores
+## Retrieve Values from Tables and Stores

-The stored values can be retrieved by join tables and stores with the streams as in the `Join-query` depicted in the example, or using on-demand queries.
+The stored values can be retrieved by joining tables and stores with the streams as in the `Join-query` depicted in the example, or using on-demand queries.

-The data in `TemperatureDetailsTable` can be retrieved via on-demand queries as below, using the `On Demand Query REST API`.
+The data in `TemperatureDetailsTable` can be retrieved using on-demand queries as shown below, using the `On Demand Query REST API`.

 ```sql
 select *